The Texas Longhorn

 In the 1960s, the Texas Longhorn Breeders Association of America (TLBAA) was created to help preserve the integrity of the breed.
 All Y4 Longhorn cattle are registered with the TLBAA, and/or the International Texas Longhorn Association, and are Millennium Futurity Eligible.

 Today, Longhorns have made a comeback not just as symbols of the Old West but they are cattle that provide great "pasture pets," show animals, breeder competitions, lean beef, and more.
 Texas Longhorns are bred for calm, gentle dispositions with many colors and very long horns!
-People prefer longhorns for various reasons, including they are disease resistant, heat resistant, can thrive on poor pasture, longevity, easy calving, and they can take care of themselves against predators.

 Click on this link for more history of the Texas Longhorn.